simple-registry/simple-registry/doc/reference/api-endpoints.md

 1. Client makes unauthenticated request
 2. Server returns `401 Unauthorized` with `WWW-Authenticate` header
-3. Client retries with credentials
+3. Client retries with credentials, or, when the header names a `Bearer` realm, exchanges them at that realm for a registry token and retries with it
 4. Server validates and processes request

 ---